 Feige echoed the sentiment.
 “This phase has been about resetting the MCU and meeting all these new characters,” he said of Phase 4.
 He added that Phase 4 will soon conclude with a final show and a film: The She-Hulk series starring Tatiana Maslany as Bruce Banner’s cousin and the long-awaited Black Panther sequel, Wakanda Forever.

-The Wakanda Forever footage centered on characters like Nakia (Lupita Nyong’o), Okoye (Danai Gurira), and Shuri (Letitia Wright) mourning T’Challa (Boseman).
-The trailer gave audiences their first glance at Riri Williams (Dominique Thorne), a genius who builds her own Iron Man-like suit and takes on the Iron Man mantle.
-She will star in her own Disney+ series, Ironheart, in the next phase of the MCU.
+Wakanda Forever introduces a new Black Panther, sure to join the Avengers team.
+It also gives audiences their first glance at Riri Williams (Dominique Thorne), a genius who builds her own Iron Man-like suit and takes on the Iron Man mantle.
+She will star in her own Disney+ series, Ironheart, in Phase 5 of the MCU.
+Even the villain Namor looks set to play a bigger role in future Marvel films.

 Kang is the next big bad in Phases 5 & Phase 6